exist2021/A2A/content/page/A small-town girl drives guys in our building crazy.md

 ---
-title: a-small-town-girl-drives-guys-in-our-building-crazymd
+created: 2021-05-27
+category: women
 tags:
+- marriage
+title: A small-town girl drives guys in our building crazy
-categories:
+categories: women
 date: 2022-07-14
-lastMod: 2022-07-15
+lastMod: 2022-07-16
 ---
-# A small-town girl drives guys in our building crazy

-> Published on May 27, 2021

 She was from a smaller town, but she created a romantic stir when she came to our house in Mumbai.
 Something about her radiated warmth and besides, she was good-looking.
 Tall, beautiful and she resembled an actress of that time named **Jaya Prada.**

 She lived with us for a few years, I don't remember how many precisely.
 All I remember is that she drove the guys in our building crazy.
 There were love letters being dropped in from the upstairs balcony via a thread, through the letterbox hole, and even hand-delivered.